 This one won't really apply if you're planning a domestic vacation, but an important thing many people don't think about during the planning stages of an international trip is to make sure you know what you need to actually enter a foreign country.

-You'll also want to look into whether you need any visas or vaccinations in order to enter your intended destination (the latter of which may be a new requirement for entry to many countries as we start to come out of the COVID-19 pandemic).
+You'll also want to look into whether you need any visas or vaccinations in order to enter your intended destination (the latter of which may be a new requirement for entry to many countries after COVID-19, but vaccination requirements are not new!).

 If you're traveling on a US passport, you are eligible for visas on-arrival in many countries, meaning you'll just get stamped in, or receive your visa when you arrive.
 But there are still some countries that require you to apply for a visa before you leave home.